ipernet/bitcoin-core-wallet-docs/README.md

 - First, an optional *passphrase* must be chosen (default is to use an empty string)

 > Setting a passphrase provides a 2 factor authentication process when restoring your wallet: The seed will be the *something you have* while the passphrase the *something you know*.
-Both needs to be remembered because any different passphrase would change the seed to be generated.
+Both needs to be remembered because any different passphrase would change the final seed to be generated.

-- [The mnemonic and the optional passphrase](https://learnmeabitcoin.com/technical/mnemonic#mnemonic-to-seed) are sent for 2048 iterations in a slow **Key Derivation Function**: PBKDF2 with HMAC-SHA512 as the hashing algorithm.
+- [The mnemonic and the optional passphrase](https://learnmeabitcoin.com/technical/mnemonic#mnemonic-to-seed) are sent by default for 2048 iterations to a slow **Key Derivation Function**: PBKDF2 (with HMAC-SHA512 as the hashing algorithm).

 > This prevents brute force attack on the mnemonic and ensure a **512-bits output**.